Tummy ache

 If your child has any of the following:

-- Has green or blood stained vomit
+• Has dark green or bloodstained vomit

 You need urgent help